Working From Home + Wellness

 There are millions of articles with advice on “How to Work From Home” and the advice almost always highlights taking care of your mental and physical health.
 Mental and physical health have a huge impact on people’s energy, engagement, productivity, and performance levels, as well as helping with focus, creativity, resilience, stress, and burnout amongst other things.

-But here’s the thing, even though people know that prioritizing their health can positively impact every area in their life, and they even know how they can do it, a lot of people aren’t doing it.
+And even though people know that taking responsibility and prioritizing their health can positively impact every area in their life, and they know “how” they can do it, a lot of people have not figured out how to build the habits.

 We Turn Intention into Action